 |This appears to be an abandoned construction site.|

-Itching like crazy with neither repellent or itch relief on hand from when we’d lightened our load, I searched online for the source of my dismay…the lowly sand fly, aka “no-see-ums” commonly called the phlebotomine sand flies.
+Itching like crazy with neither repellent nor itch relief on hand from when we’d lightened our load, I searched online for the source of my dismay…the lowly sandfly, aka “no-see-ums” commonly called the phlebotomine sandflies.
 Nasty little invisible buggers!

 |Hundreds of years of wear and tear is evident in certain areas.|

 In finding this article from the Smithsonian Institute, the answer is clear.
-I am a Type 0 blood type, twice as likely as Tom’s Type A. Plus, I must have a genetic factor.
-My two sisters suffer with the same tendency to be bitten.
+I am a Type-0 blood type, twice as likely as Tom’s Type-A. Plus, I must have a genetic factor.
+My two sisters suffer from the same tendency to be bitten.

 After reading through the above article I feel confident the answer to the dilemma lies therein explaining my propensity to being bit in general, let alone attracting biters away from Tom.
 He often explains that when I leave the room, they flock around him in my absence until I return.